Maktoum bin Mohammed Al Maktoum: Personal life

+In April 2026, he bought a townhouse in London’s Belgravia neighborhood for £35.5 million ($47 million).
+The house was built 1810, and is six stories tall and has a swimming pool in the basement.

 Award

 The Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum Cambridge ICT Awards recognize outstanding academic achievements among students in the UAE based on Cambridge IGCSE, AS Level and A Level examinations.
 The awards also honor inspirational teachers.